EloquentLx3/rsschool-cv/cv.md

 #Bohdan Bohdan

+##Contacts

-##Discord: Lx3
+Discord: Lx3

+##About me
-###My name is Bohdan, im 23 years old.
+My name is Bohdan, im 23 years old.
 I from Ukraine.
 I like to learn Javascript and i want to be front-end developer in the future.
-#I don't have any skills in IT. > Don't forget...when you gaze into the darkness...the darkness gazes back into you.
+I don't have any skills in IT.
+> Don't forget...when you gaze into the darkness...the darkness gazes back into you.>

-`console.log("Hello")`
+##My favourite code
+`reverse=a=>[...a].map(a.pop,a)`

+##My skills

-I'm just started, so i don't have experience.
+I'm just started, so i don't have any experience in IT.
-I'm a doctor.
+I'm a accountant.
-A2
+English: A2